mikeperry-tor/vanguards/README_TECHNICAL.md

 increase the quantity of data they must inject in order to successfully mount this attack (and by more than just a factor of two, because of this uncertainty).

+   Long-term, this feature is meant to be deployed in combination with [conflux traffic splitting](https://www.cypherpunks.ca/~iang/pubs/conflux-pets.pdf) so that we can tear down one path of a circuit after over-use without loss of connectivity, and reconnect the remaining portion to a new circuit.

    If you wish to enable this defense, change the value of **circ_max_megabytes** in the [configuration file](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf).